-Anıtkabir is not only a profoundly important site due to its status as the mausoleum of Mustafa Kemal Atatürk (founder and first president of the Turkish Republic), but also as a result of it being a grand feat of architecture and a great example of a Turkish architectural style called the Second National Architectural Movement.
-Here we take a look at the mausoleum’s significance for Turkish history and its impressive architectural elements.
+Anıtkabir is a profoundly important site in Ankara, Turkey.
+It’s the mausoleum of Mustafa Kemal Atatürk (founder and first president of the Turkish Republic).
+But it’s also a grand feat of design and a great example of the Turkish style known as the Second National Architectural Movement.
+Here we take a look at the significance of the mausoleum, both historically and architecturally.

-After much deliberation, Rasattepe, a hill overlooking the city in the Çankaya neighborhood, was chosen and later renamed Anıttepe.
-During the initial stages of construction, remnants belonging to the Phrygians, an ancient state dating back to the 12th century BC, were unearthed and can still be viewed at the Museum of Anatolian Civilizations.
-As for the actual architectural project, a competition was held and even though it was the middle of WWII, 49 proposals from Turkey, Germany, Italy, Austria, Switzerland, France, and Czechoslovakia were submitted.
-In the end, the project proposed by Professor Emin Onat and Assistant Professor Orhan Arda was chosen for its superior representation of the national architectural style.
+After much deliberation, Rasattepe, a hill overlooking the city in the Çankaya neighbourhood, was chosen and later renamed Anıttepe.
+During the initial stages of construction, remnants belonging to the Phrygians, an ancient state dating to the 12th century BCE, were unearthed; see them at the Museum of Anatolian Civilizations.
+As for the architectural project, a competition was held and (even though it was the middle of World War II), 49 proposals from Turkey, Germany, Italy, Austria, Switzerland, France and Czechoslovakia were submitted.
+In the end, the proposal from professor Emin Onat and assistant professor Orhan Arda was chosen for its representation of the national architectural style.

-Anıtkabir has an area of 750,000m², 120,000m² of which belongs to the monument block while 630,000m² is covered by the Peace Park which has 50,000 decorative trees and 104 types of bushes.
-The monument also has several statues and reliefs that express the history of the Turkish War of Independence, the Republic, and the life of Atatürk.
-In terms of the specific architectural elements, the monument block is composed of travertine and marble imported especially from various corners of the country.
-The Hall of Honor within the monument block is especially stunning, composed of cream-colored marble from Çanakkale, red marble from Hatay, and black marble from Adana.
+Anıtkabir has an area of 75ha (185 acres), 12ha (30 acres) of which belongs to the monument block while 63ha (156 acres) is covered by the Peace Park, which has 50,000 decorative trees and 104 types of bushes.
+The monument also has several statues and reliefs that express the history of the Turkish War of Independence, the Republic and the life of Atatürk.
+The monument block is composed of travertine and marble imported from various corners of the country.
+The Hall of Honor within the monument block is especially stunning, composed of cream-coloured marble from Çanakkale, red marble from Hatay and black marble from Adana.